With a bad ignition coil – Your car engine may suffer from sudden stalling or hard starting conditions.

 The ignition coil is basically a high voltage, a low current transformer that extracts voltage from the car’s 12-volt battery and converts it into 25-30,000 volts which are needed by the spark plug to ignite.

-The most common problems of a bad ignition coil are misfires from any of the affected cylinders.
+The most common problems with a bad ignition coil are misfires.
 Misfires can result in further damages to other parts like the catalytic converter or the O2 sensors.
 Misfires are absolutely a thing to fix as soon as possible, to not damage other parts.

-Moderns engines have multiple spark plugs and each spark plug has a dedicated ignition coil.
+Moderns engines have multiple spark plugs on each cylinder and each spark plug has a dedicated ignition coil.
 Each ignition coil is either connected directly or through wires.
 There are some common problems which are faced if the ignition coil is faulty and we will look at some of them here: